-Bandera Electric Cooperative proudly distributes electricity to more than 25,000 members and more than 34,000 active meters across seven counties in Central Texas.
-Roughly 90 employees operate and maintain more than 4,536 miles of power lines.
-If all those lines were connected end-to-end, they’d stretch almost from our Bandera headquarters to Nome, Alaska.
+Bandera Electric Cooperative proudly distributes electricity to more than 27,000 members and more than 35,000 active meters across seven counties in Central Texas.
+Roughly 110 employees operate and maintain more than 4,600 miles of power lines.

 BEC's mission is to enhance the quality of life by providing highly reliable electric and other related services, that are valued by our members, at the lowest possible cost.

 As a cooperative, we are locally owned and operated by the members we serve.
 BEC is democratically governed by a board of directors elected by our members to represent their voice in the business of the cooperative.
 The board ensures the cooperative is legally and ethically run according to its bylaws and code of ethics.

 Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.

 2. Democratic Member Control